Anxiety is the most common mental health condition in Australia and more and more people are using acupuncture to relieve anxiety.

-Anxiety may be caused by external events, overwork, long-term stress, unresolved emotional issues, or chronic pain or illness which can impact mental health.
-Anxiety is more common in women than in men, and hormonal imbalances can contribute to anxiety disorders.
+There are many causes of anxiety disorders.
+These include, external events, overwork, emotional stressors, and chronic pain and illness are common triggers.
+Anxiety is more common in women than in men, as hormonal imbalances can contribute to anxiety disorders.
 However, sometimes anxiety disorders arise with no clear trigger.

-The most common types of anxiety disorders are:
+The most common types of anxiety disorders include:

 – Generalised anxiety disorder;